-The results of the December 31, 2014 actuarial valuation of the City of Sioux Falls Firefighters' Pension Fund are presented in this report.
+The results of the Revised December 31, 2015 actuarial valuation of the City of Sioux Falls Firefighters' Pension Fund are presented in this report.
 Both this report and the Power Point Presentation to the Board comprise the valuation results.
-The purpose of the valuation was to measure the Fund's funding progress, provide actuarial information in connection with applicable Governmental Accounting Standards Board Statements and to determine the employer contribution for the fiscal year beginning January 1, 2016.
+The purpose of the valuation was to measure the Fund's funding progress, provide actuarial information in connection with applicable Governmental Accounting Standards Board Statements and to determine the employer contribution for the fiscal year beginning January 1, 2017.
 This report should not be relied upon for any other purpose.
 This report may be distributed to parties other than the Retirement Board only in its entirety and only with the permission of the Board.

-The valuation was based upon information, furnished by the Fund, concerning Pension Fund benefits, financial transactions, individual members, terminated members, retirees and beneficiaries.
+The valuation was based upon the assumptions and methods adopted by the Board, information, furnished by the Fund, concerning Pension Fund benefits, financial transactions, individual members, terminated members, retirees and beneficiaries.
 Data was checked for internal and year to year consistency, but was not otherwise audited by us.
 As a result, we are unable to assume responsibility for the accuracy or completeness of the data provided.